halyph/old-octopress-blog/source/_posts/2015-03-17-how-to-download-jars-from-maven-central.markdown

 ```

 As you can see Ivy downloads approach is much simpler.
-The only cons (or pros, it depends) that ivy should be additionally downloaded.
+The only cons (or pros, it depends) that **ivy.jar** should be additionally downloaded.

 ## Calling Ivy from Groovy or Java
 Here I've decided to store [Evgeny's Goldin](http://makandracards.com/evgeny-goldin/5817-calling-ivy-from-groovy-or-java) code snippet as a reference for myself.
 Programmatic artifacts downloads is not a common operation.
 It's alway nice to know the general concept how it can be done.
 Especially when Ivy documentation is not very informative.